Hearing Aid Basics

 In-the-ear (ITE) hearing aids consist of a plastic case that fits inside the outer ear.
 This type of hearing aid can include other features to help hear through a telephone or special sound systems used in certain facilities.
 ITE hearing aids are not usually worn by children due to their growing ears but can help with mild to severe hearing loss in all other ages.

 In-the-canal (ITC) and completely-in-the-canal (CIC) are discreet hearing aids that fit inside the ear canal.
-An ITC hearing aid fits the shape and size of the ear canal, where a CIC hearing aid is hidden inside the ear canal.
+An ITC hearing aid fits the shape and size of the ear canal, whereas a CIC hearing aid is hidden inside the ear canal.
 These hearing aids can help with your mild to moderate loss of hearing but are not recommended for those with severe hearing loss because of their restrictions when it comes to volume and power.

 Choosing a Hearing Aid